North East Line: Accessibility

 Tactile tiles on the floor linking to the station lift at Outram Park station.
 The station, being close to Singapore General Hospital, has wheelchairs provided for the elderly.

 In compliance with Singapore's Code on Barrier-Free Accessibility, NEL stations have wheelchair-friendly facilities.
-Each station has an entrance that was built with barrier-free access via lifts and ramps, in contrast to older stations on previous lines which are being retrofitted.
+Each station has an entrance that was built with barrier-free access via lifts and ramps, in contrast to older stations on previous lines which had to be retrofitted.

 The NEL has the MRT's first tactile system.
 Consisting of tiles with raised rounded or elongated studs, the system intends to guide visually-impaired commuters through a station on a dedicated route from entrance to platforms.
 Station seats have armrests to assist those who have difficulty getting up.

 These accessibility features were part of the recommendations of a LTA working group set up to improve accessibility on the MRT network.
 Associations representing the disabled were also consulted.
 The group completed its findings in 1999; only some of its recommendations had been adopted by 2003, since station infrastructure was nearly completed by then.